TiffanyN22/Escape-The-Cave-of-Wonders/README.md

 - Playing audio with Audio Source
 - Utilizing rigidbody physics to move an object
 - Implementing static decoration and collectable items
-- Using Animator's runtimeAnimatorController to set the fire and smoke animations
 - More!

 ## Author